taherromdhane/histopathologic-cancer-detection/README.md

 # Histopathologic Cancer Detection [Genovision]

+This is a volunteering project by Taher Romdhane and Achraf Haddar, members of the Data Co-Lab Engineering departement.
+Through this effort, we aim to help promote AI in HealthCare by helping doctors optimize their decision making when it comes to sensitive cases.
+Data Co-Lab is the first Data Science lab for Students and Educators, aiming to empower AI culture in Tunisia.
+If you want to know more about, you can check our website here : http://www.data-co-lab.com/ .

 ## Training
 **You can view the training process in more detail in the "Histopathological Cancer Detection - training" notebook.**